Vector and Graph Storage

 - Adjust

-based on your needs - Use
+max_memories(recommended: 15-20) andmax_nodes(recommended: 10-15) based on your needs - Use higher values for comprehensive coverage of complex topics

 - Adjust